matter-labs/zksync-web-era-docs/docs/zk-stack/components/zkEVM/vm-specification/vm-primer.md

 sub! r1, r2, r3 ; r3 <- (r1 - r2); EQ = 1
 ```

-Most instructions with “set flags” nodifier set the flags as follows:
+Most instructions with “set flags” modifier set the flags as follows:

 - `EQ` - if result is zero
 - `LT` - if overflow occurs
 - `GT` - if not `EQ` and not `LT`